waldrain/waldrain.github.io/moniwonig.md

 Today, i removed the automatic switch and resumed manual switching again, setting the time window to [9-18] o'clock and the temperature limit to 65 degress, the maximum possible.

+2023-07-06: running the wwwp on pv for two days, we reached a consumption of 89.2 kWh and a water temperature of 65 degrees.
+That consumption is impossible.
+It ran for ca. 15 hours in two days, at max 550W, consuming max.
+7.5 kWh, not 89.2-53.7 = 35.5.
+Well, well.

 #### Installation Steps

 Done: